quintans/go-clean-ddd/README.md

 Here we also find all the interfaces for all the use cases (incoming calls) and gateways (outgoing calls).
 The inputs and outputs declared in the interfaces should never refer to a specific technology.
 You will not find in the structs definition any tag like ``` `json:"..."` ``` or ``` `\db:"..."``` `

 When naming an interface we avoid referring to a specific technology.
 For example, KafkaPublisher is a bad name, since it refers to specif technology.
-We should indicate __intent__, for example, if what we want is to notify something, __notifier__ would be a better name for the interface.
+We should indicate __intent__, for example, if what we want is to publish something, __Publisher__ would be a better name for the interface.
 It is hiding the implementation details.
 The implementation can push to a kafka topic, write in a DB or send an email.
 The domain does not care.

 #### Command